01 of 06

-Fresh figs are remarkably fragile (ripe ones often split even when left completely alone!).
-For that reason, local figs are often the only fresh figs a person can buy without edging into the world of wilted, semi-spoiled specimens (or just as bad, fruit picked before it's ripe!).
+Fresh figs are remarkably fragile (ripe ones often split open with juicy goodness even when left completely alone!).
+For that reason, local figs are often the only fresh figs a person can buy without edging into the world of wilted, semi-spoiled specimens, or, just as bad, fruit picked before it's ripe.

 And yet, finding locally grown figs can be tricky outside of California, even though they can be grown anywhere with winter temperatures that don't drop below 20°F (learn more at All About Figs).
 So good luck, beware and keep your eyes open for the five most common varieties of figs (listed here) at markets near you.

 Already have figs?
 See these 10 Quick Fig Recipes to make the most of them.Continue to 2 of 6 below.